StevenMHernandez/capstone/README.md

 To run this in-browser graph, we first need to install an http-server with `npm install -g http-server`.

 Then we can run the server from our terminal: `http-server` which will then serve `index.html` at `http://localhost:8080`.

+## Expanding the Diagram Builder

+To expand upon the diagram builder, a new load class for the new server type must be created.
+Using the aws sdk load all of the data from the desired server.
+Once data is returned resolve the data array.
+Add the file to the src/diagrambuilder/index.js

+`var loadRDS = require('./loadRDS');
+`

+Finally in the src/diagramBuilder/index.js add the new file in the promise with the proper parameters.